Last Updated on May 10, 2024 by Marybeth

 So, sorry I didn’t get how you felt, you grandparents.
 Shame on me for not paying closer attention.
 I’m on your team now though, so hopefully you’re high-fiving me as we dance through this grandparent thing together, tears stinging – this time, of joy.

 This baby that arrived during Covid!
 Holy you-know-what!
 Just the process of getting her into this world during a pandemic was a mind-exploding experience.
-I wasn’t allowed to come to the birthing center (only one person could, and naturally it was Mae’s boyfriend Josh) but then I was!
+I wasn’t allowed to come to the birthing center (only one person could, and naturally it was Mae’s husband Josh) but then I was!
 Ellis took days and days to finally be birthed, and my sweet, brave, strong Mae was so weak from all the things she was instructed to do to get that baby out that she finally said “I need my mommy” and they broke the rules and let me come.
 (Yes, my grown kids still call me Mommy.
 I love it.
 My mom was “Mom” and no one can fill her shoes.)

 And now I’m that grandparent.
 Well, maybe not quite THAT one – you know the one I mean (eyes shining almost maniacally, whipping out too many photos to show you) – but I am that grandparent who has stepped right up, arms open, eagerly saying “How can I help?”
 The pure joy, the complete bliss, the chest-expanding gratitude of being able to help raise this baby.